Burrow clinical, No. 4 LSU downs Northwestern State, 65-14

 THE TAKEAWAY

-While a number of Tigers appeared susceptible to a letdown early, the only player who remained sharp throughout was Burrow.
-In an otherwise forgettable first half for LSU, Burrow’s 16-of-18 passing for 231 yards and a TD set him apart.
-He was even better after halftime, highlighted by his 48-yard completion to Jefferson and a 65-yard connection with Jontre Kirklin.
+While a number of Tigers appeared susceptible to a letdown early, Burrow was sharp throughout.
+In the first half, his 16-of-18 passing for 231 yards and a TD set him apart.
+His third quarter was even better, highlighted by his 48-yard completion to Jefferson and a 65-yard connection with Jontre Kirklin.

 POLL IMPLICATIONS

-Despite its sluggish start, LSU’s lopsided final margin of victory should help the Tigers remain among the top five.
+LSU’s lopsided final margin of victory should help the Tigers remain among the top five.

 UP NEXT